shankarpandala/data-pipelines-for-nyc-payroll-analytics/README.md

 ## Context of the project

-The City of New York would like to develop a Data Analytics platform on Azure Synapse Analytics to accomplish two primary objectives:
+The City of New York wants to create a data analytics platform using Azure Synapse Analytics to achieve two main goals:

-- Analyze how the City's financial resources are allocated and how much of the City's budget is being devoted to overtime.
+- Examine how the city's funds are distributed and how much of its budget is set aside for overtime.

-- Make the data available to the interested public to show how the City’s budget is being spent on salary and overtime pay for all municipal employees.
+- Make the information accessible to the public so that they may see how the City's budget is being used to pay salaries and overtime to all municipal employees.

-The project needs Data Engineering skills to create high-quality data pipelines that are dynamic, can be automated, and monitored for efficient operation.
-The project team also includes the city’s quality assurance experts who will test the pipelines to find any errors and improve overall data quality.

 The source data resides in **Azure Data Lake** and needs to be processed in a NYC data warehouse in **Azure Synapse Analytics**.
 The source datasets consist of CSV files with Employee master data and monthly payroll data entered by various City agencies.